Ukraine conflict: Rebels declare general mobilisation as fighting grows

 The US estimates there are 169,000-190,000 Russian personnel massed along Ukraine's borders, a figure that includes separatist fighters in Donetsk and Luhansk.

-Russian President Vladimir Putin, who is expected to oversee major drills of Russia's strategic nuclear missile forces on Saturday, has said the situation in eastern Ukraine is deteriorating.
+Russian President Vladimir Putin, who is overseeing major drills of Russia's strategic nuclear missile forces on Saturday, has said the situation in eastern Ukraine is deteriorating.

 He said he remained willing to discuss the crisis with Western leaders, but accused them of ignoring Russia's security concerns.